OpenVoxelStudios/Website/README.md

 ### Preview Build
-> (To run after the build to preview what got built) `bunx vite preview` or `bunx run preview`
+> (To run after the build to preview what got built)

+`bunx vite preview` or `bunx run preview`

+Oh also, this project uses Minecraft heads for some pages so there is a script to download them all.
+To run that script you can either run `bun beforeRun.ts` or run `bun i`.